awsdocs/amazon-opensearch-service-developer-guide/doc_source/handling-errors.md

 ## Can't access OpenSearch Dashboards<a name="troubleshooting-dashboards-configure-anonymous-access"></a>

 The OpenSearch Dashboards endpoint doesn't support signed requests\.
-If the access control policy for your domain only grants access to certain IAM users or roles and you haven't configured [Amazon Cognito authentication](cognito-auth.md), you might receive the following error when you attempt to access Dashboards:
+If the access control policy for your domain only grants access to certain IAM roles and you haven't configured [Amazon Cognito authentication](cognito-auth.md), you might receive the following error when you attempt to access Dashboards:

 ```
 "User: anonymous is not authorized to perform: es:ESHttpGet"